elestyle/elepay-cordova/README.md

 cordova plugin add cordova-plugin-elepay
 ```

+### iOS
+The native SDK requires iOS 10 and above.
+Please make sure both your project and Podfile settings are correct.

 ### Android
 Cordova plugin for elepay SDK requires "minSdkVersion" being at 21 or above.
 You may need to adjust this value from your project's `build.gradle` file.